Teenager remanded for allegedly defiling 12-year-old -

 A teenager (name withheld) on Thursday appeared before an Ikeja Chief Magistrates’ Court for allegedly defiling a 12-year-old girl.

-She ordered that he should be kept at the Federal Correctional Centre for Boys at Adigbe in Abeokuta, pending advice of Lagos State Director of Public Prosecutions.
+She ordered that he should be kept at the Federal Correctional Centre for Boys at Adigbe in Abeokuta, Lagos State pending advice of Lagos State Director of Public Prosecutions.

-The prosecutor, DSP Kehinde Ajayi, had told the court that the teenager committed the offence on May 15 on Akanni Showunmi Street, Mafoluku, Oshodi, Lagos State.
+The prosecutor, DSP Kehinde Ajayi, had told the court that the teenager committed the offence on May 15 on Akanni Showunmj Street, Mafoluku, Oshodi, Lagos State.

 According to the prosecutor, the girl’s mother reported the case to the police.